-If the temperature inside the power module rises above 75 - 85 °C (depending on the device) the frequency converter will emit a warning, and the motor will continue to run unchanged.
+If the internal temperature rises above 75 - 85 °C (depending on the device) the frequency converter will emit a warning, and the motor will continue to run unchanged.
 If the temperature continues to rise, the switch frequency is reduced automatically.
 See Temperature-dependent switching frequency.
-If the temperature inside the power module rises above 92 - 100 °C (depending on the unit) the frequency converter will cut out.
-The temperature fault cannot be reset until the temperature has dropped to below 70 °C. The tolerance is \pm 5 °C. The temperature can be caused by the following:
+If the internal temperature of the heatsink rises above 92 - 100 °C (depending on the unit) the frequency converter will cut out.
+The temperature fault cannot be reset until the temperature of the internal heatsink has dropped to below 70 °C. The tolerance is \pm 5 °C. The temperature can be caused by the following:

 - The ambient temperature too high.

-- Motor cable too long.

-- Too high mains voltage.
+- Motor cable too long. - Too high mains voltage.